SeansC12/newsquest/README.md

 # Newsquest

-by Chanel Tan, Sean Chau, Tasnuba Sukanna
+by Chanel Tan, Sean Chua, Tasnuba Sukanna

 Newsquest is a progressive web app we made for EducateHacks 2023.